MYanello/homelab/README.md

 ## Worklog

+### 05.13.25
+- otel working to gather logs and pass to vmlogs

 ### 05.01.25

 - Setup nepenthes as an ai tarpit.
 Trained a markov babbler on some research papers to trap malicious traffic.